mkorakin/ui-design-patterns-by-example/README.md

 The Model represents the state of the application.

 In the clicker examples we want to implement views that count clicks.
-The application [Model](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/Model/Model.kt) provides an interface for observing and for modifying the global click state:
+The application [Model](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/Model/Model.kt) provides an interface for observing and for modifying the global click state that is shared by all the screens in the app:

 ```kotlin
 val count : Observable<Int>